Worm Composting 101: The Complete Guide to Starting a Worm Bin (with Photos!) (2024)

-Step 6: Place a small amount of food in the center of the bin and sprinkle a little bedding over it (1/2 of a banana works great and don't bury the food since compost worms eat on the surface!).
+Step 4: Place a small amount of food in the bin and sprinkle a little bedding over it (a cut-up banana works great to start and don't bury the food since compost worms eat on the surface!).

 Step 5: Place the cardboard or newspaper cover over the compost worms and place the bin in an area with moderate temperatures and away from the sun.
 If your worm bin is indoors, a pantry, closet, or garage works great.
 If outdoors, place in a shaded area away from the sun.
 Compost worms prefer temps of 65-85 degrees Fahrenheit.

 Step 6: Check the bin once a day to verify the worms are acclimating and have started eating.
 Once the initial food is gone, feed the worms again.

 Once you've set-up your bin, bought your live compost worms online, and settled on a feeding and watering schedule, there's not a lot of work involved in worm composting.